Croatia vs. Morocco: How to watch and stream the World Cup third-place game

 Pregame coverage starts at 9 a.m.
 Postgame coverage runs until 12:30 p.m., or later if the game runs long.
 Fox's World Cup Tonight studio show will air at 9 p.m. on FS1 and midnight on Fox.

-Spanish TV/streaming: Telemundo 62, TelemundoDeportes.com and Peacock (Copán Alvarez on play-by-play with analysts Sammy Sadovnik and Eduardo Biscayart).
+Spanish TV/streaming: Telemundo 62, TelemundoDeportes.com and Peacock (Copán Alvarez and Sammy Sadovnik will do a half of play-by-play and a half of analysis each, alongside analyst Eduardo Biscayart).

 Pregame coverage starts at 8 a.m., and postgame coverage goes until 2 p.m.
 The late highlights show is at 11:30 p.m.